mattzuba/mattzuba.github.io/_posts/2020-09-04-tesla-solar-install.md

 ### Sunday, December 27th, 2020

 The above issue regarding the tax credit is now moot.
 Included in the [Consolidated Appropriations Act, 2021](https://www.congress.gov/bill/116th-congress/house-bill/133) passed by congress and signed into law by President Trump today is a provision to extend the Solar Investment Tax Credit at 26% through December 31, 2022.
 Now we simply await the installation!

+### Saturday, January 23rd, 2021

+I got a call from Tesla Solar Scheduling yesterday and they asked if they could start the install today and finish on Monday.
+The weather isn't looking so good for Monday but there was a bit of a reprieve today so they wanted to get the panels up on the roof.
+The installation team arrived bright and early at 7:15a to begin their work.
+They were pretty quick and got 26 of the 36 panels racked up on the roof.
+The other 10 (not enough power optimizers on hand), the electrical and the Powerwalls will wait until Monday morning.